pickyourtrail_logo

 1. Koala Encounters & Photos

-The highlight for most visitors, you can hold a koala and take a professional photo as a souvenir.
+The highlight for most visitors: hold a koala and get a professional souvenir photo

 • Professional photographers capture the moment for you to cherish.